okwilkins/h8s/talos/README.md

 # Talos

+Talos Linux is a specialised operating system built specifically for running Kubernetes clusters.
+It's designed to be minimal, secure, and immutable, meaning the system files remain read-only and cannot be modified during runtime.

 This page will get you setup and running with TalosOS VMs running locally in VMWare.

 ## Getting Started